Lowe syndrome (oculocerebrorenal syndrome) is an X-linked intellectual disability condition characterized by:

 Specimen Requirements:OrageneTM Saliva Collection kit (available through EGL) used according to manufacturer instructions.

 Specimen Collection and Shipping: Store sample at room temperature.
 Ship sample within 5 days of collection at room temperature with overnight delivery.

 Please submit copies of diagnostic biochemical test results with the sample, if appropriate.
 Contact the laboratory if further information is needed.
 Sequence analysis is required before deletion/duplication analysis by targeted CGH array.
-If sequencing is performed outside of Emory Genetics Laboratory, please submit a copy of the sequencing report with the test requisition.
+If sequencing is performed outside of EGL Genetics, please submit a copy of the sequencing report with the test requisition.

 - Lowe Syndrome: OCRL Gene Sequencing (RO) is required before deletion/duplication analysis.